horstwerner/dcc/documentation/Card_design.md

   * `inputSelector` `{"<attribute>": "<comparator><comparand>"}`
     where `<comparator>` is one of `=`, `!=`, `<`, `<=`, `>`,`>=`, `empty`, `exists`, `contains`, `!contains`, `->`
     The input selector filters the data from `source` before it is fed into the chart
-  * `overlay` a set of contextual nodes that amend the nodes fed into the chart by calculated attributes - arcane
+  * `overlay` a set of contextual nodes (calculated in preprocess methods) that amend the nodes fed into the chart by calculated attributes or associations - arcane

 For chart type `rect`, a single bar proportional to an attribute value is rendered:
   * `maxValue` specifies the largest possible attribute value